 I love being outdoors.
 I love quiet, natural places but also am delighted by little respites of nature hidden among the cracks on the concrete jungle.
 Hell.
 I used to work in the Presidio of San Francisco--I have a lot of experience finding and admiring those bits of beauty.

 I seek to empower and support my friends and family through feminism, respect and admiration of others' sexuality, and an interest in what everyone adds to our world.
-I strive for happiness and to achieve dreams and accept that sugar is improved by a pinch of salt.
+I strive for happiness and to achieve dreams.
+I accept that sugar is improved by a pinch of salt.

 I am strong yet gentle, quiet yet often the loudest person in the room, thrifty yet generous.